ConorBevan/Rock-Paper-Scissors/README.md

 - To help with creating my login form https://medium.com/swlh/how-to-create-your-first-login-page-with-html-css-and-javascript-602dd71144f1

 ### For Content and design inspiration
-- For the font style I imported was from https://fonts.google.com/
+- The font style I imported was from https://fonts.google.com/
 - Game layout inspiration